fzx333/Membrane_scan/README.md

 # Membrane Scan
-This is the repo for scan opreation on fpga for Membrane project.
+This is the repo for scan opreation on FPGA for Membrane project.